TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 - `HkdfRipemd320` - The HKDF-RIPEMD-320 implementation cryptography primitive;
 - `HkdfWhirlpool` - The HKDF-Whirlpool implementation cryptography primitive.

-&nbsp;&nbsp;&nbsp;&nbsp;It is important mention that the key derivation hash components have 7 other methods available:
+&nbsp;&nbsp;&nbsp;&nbsp;It is important to mention that the key derivation hash components have 7 other methods
+available:

 ```php
 repetitiveHashData() // do reparative hashing, like md5(md5('1234'))